 When towing and driving briskly with a combination of IC and electric power the economy averaged 10-12L/100km.
 That’s in the very best diesel 4WD league.

-We charged it for nothing during daylight hours, when our rooftop solar panels were providing free electricity.
+At home, we charged it for nothing during daylight hours, when our rooftop solar panels were providing free electricity.
 Because the Rangie’s power cable was only 10-amp it took around 10 hours to recharge fully.
 A dedicated fast-charger may do the job in less than half that time.

 Of course, very, very few people can afford a Range Rover Sport Hybrid that starts at $128,000, but our test proved the viability of a mild hybrid powertrain that should be available in the near future from lower-spec’ makers for around half that price.